packetloop/packetpig/INSTALL.md

     cd ~/Documents
     git clone https://github.com/packetloop/packetpig.git
     cd packetpig
+    lib/scripts/tcp.py -r data/web.pcap -om http_headers -of tsv | less
+    lib/scripts/dns_parser.py -r data/web.pcap

+Both tcp.py and dns_parser.py should extract information out of data/web.pcap and display it to the screen.
+Now you are ready to run some Packetpig queries.

     pig -x local -f pig/examples/binning.pig -param pcap=data/web.pcap

 This will result in something like this.